Cardboard boxes are beautiful in that they signify relocations and fresh starts. I’m sure you must be getting ready to pack some of your own!

 We are all so used to our way of living back at home.
 The weather, our native language, our workplace, our quality of life; they’re all a significant part of us.
 So, when you move abroad, it might come as a surprise when you find out that things are surprisingly different than the way it used to be back home.
 It could involve a range of lifestyle changes.
 Sometimes, this might be an unpleasant surprise, which might make you question your choice after it’s too late.

 To avoid that kind of stress, you should ask yourself a few questions before you make these kinds of changes.
 Will my quality of life be worth the move?
 Will I adapt to the weather without any trouble?
-How will I find the neighborhood?
+How will I find the neighbourhood?
 What about the disparities in culture?

 One more thing to consider is the loss of physical contact with friends and family.
 Sure, you’ll have your frequent phone calls and occasional Skype chats, but it isn’t the same.
 But it’s good to note that there’s always a method to build a new social network.

 As an employee, you will have the chance to meet your colleagues and get to know them in various social events (soirees, potlucks).
 This is also something you’ll have to look into.
 Are there regular social events organized by your new company?